Luis Robert Player Props: White Sox vs. Dodgers

-After going 2-for-4 with a double, a home run and two RBI in his last game, Luis Robert and the Chicago White Sox face the Los Angeles Dodgers (who will hand the ball to Tony Gonsolin) at 10:10 PM ET on Tuesday.
+Luis Robert -- 0-for-3 in his last game -- will be in action for the Chicago White Sox versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on June 14 at 10:10 PM ET.

-In his last game, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Marlins.
+In his last game he had a hitless performance (0-for-3) against the Dodgers.

 Luis Robert Game Info & Props vs. the Dodgers